 It is curious that one and a half millennia after these events Italy took an active part in destruction of Slovenian winemaking, which was created by the ancient Romans.
 But more on that later.

 Wine production developed rapidly with the spread of Christianity.
 The Carthusians, Templar, Benedictine and Carmelite Christians produced wine and used it primarily for mass.

-Monasteries that quickly appeared throughout Europe became not only religious and cultural, but also serious independent economic centers.
+Monasteries that quickly appeared throughout Europe became not only religious and cultural, but also serious independent economic centres.

 Therefore, it is not surprising that in the Early and High Middle Ages, European monasteries became leaders in the winemaking industry.

 Slovenia was no exception.
 One of them, Slovenian monastery of the Carthusians order, is still successfully functioning and produces quite decent wines.

 In those times, the most of Slovenian vineyards was owned by the church and German landowners and most landowners leased vineyards to winemakers.

 During this period, two major wine regions of Slovenia were formed: Subpannonia region (Prekmurje and Štajerska Slovenija) in the northeast and the Littoral wine region in the southwest.

 These two regions differed from each other in everything: methods of growing grapes, technology of production and storage of wine, and of course grape varieties.

 For example, in Primorje, grapes were grown on stripes of land separated from each other: on the hills, along the coast, as well as on plantations next to other crops.